Amazon’s Twitter ‘Ambassadors’ Rave About Warehouse Jobs, But They’re Not Fooling Everyone

 It’s believed that there are at least 15 accounts, all with the same bio format of “[Job title] @ [Warehouse Location].
 [Length of service] Amazonian.
 [List of things they like outside of work].”
 The cover photo is of the Amazon logo, and they all have their first names followed by “FC Ambassador,” detailed Complex.

 The accounts all highly praise Amazon for many different things, engaging with other Twitter users and dispelling “myths” about the company.
-The ambassadors all love working for Amazon, and all know all of the great benefits that the company has to offer.
-TechCrunch even noticed that three different accounts all spewed similar information about how Amazon pays 30% more than other retailers.
+The ambassadors all love working for Amazon, and all know of the great benefits that the company has to offer.
+TechCrunch even noticed that three different accounts all spewed similar information about how Amazon pays 30 percent more than other retailers.
 The ambassadors are “proud” to work for the company, they love their “full health benefits,” and say the working conditions are “very good.”

 For others, the whole thing just reeked of propaganda.
 For example, the Sun described it as a “creepy Twitter army” that’s trying to “clean up [Amazon’s] reputation.”